Kevin Huerter NBA Playoffs Player Props: Kings vs. Warriors

 Kevin Huerter Insights vs. the Warriors

-- He's knocked down 2.7 threes per game, or 18.2% of his team's makes from beyond the arc this season.

-- Huerter's opponents, the Warriors, have one of the NBA's fastest tempos, ranking fourth with 104.8 possessions per game, while his Kings average the ninth-most possessions per game with 103.2.
+- Huerter's opponents, the Warriors, have one of the fastest offensive tempos, ranking fourth, averaging 104.8 possessions per game, while his Kings average 103.2 per game, ninth-highest among NBA teams.

-- The Warriors are the 21st-best defensive team in the NBA, giving up 117.1 points per contest.
+- On defense, the Warriors have allowed 117.1 points per game, which is 21st-best in the NBA.

-- Giving up 43.3 rebounds per game, the Warriors are the 15th-ranked squad in the league.
+- Giving up 25.7 assists per game, the Warriors are the 15th-ranked squad in the NBA.

-- In terms of assists, the Warriors are ranked 15th in the league, conceding 25.7 per contest.

 Kevin Huerter vs. the Warriors